|Guide||♦||4 Triplogs||0 Topics|

 Not to be confused with Little Yaeger Trail, Little Yaeger Canyon tumbles down the western slope of Mingus Mountain.
-Technical climbing gear is not needed for this short canyon, which features several small, seasonal waterfalls that are easily bypassed.
+This short canyon features several small, easily bypassed seasonal waterfalls.
+Technical climbing gear is not needed.
 One can incorporate Little Yaeger Canyon into the Yaeger loop or enjoy it by itself.

-A topo map and/or a gps are recommended for this hike.
-While this is not a difficult canyon, please assess your abilities and don't get in over your head.
+Bring topo maps and or a GPS for this hike.
+While this is not a problematic canyon, please assess your abilities and don't get in over your head.

-After passing the tallest of the seasonal waterfalls just below the 6400 foot contour, the canyon suddenly levels out.
-Bigtooth maples, oaks, and even a few unexpected aspens fill the canyon bottom, where a cow path offers an easy route.
+After passing the tallest of the seasonal waterfalls just below the 6400-foot contour, the canyon suddenly levels out.
+Bigtooth maples, oaks, and even a few unexpected aspens fill the canyon bottom, where a cow path offers an accessible route.

-Another bend in the canyon at 6500 feet brings a short rocky stretch which can be bypassed on the north.
-Beyond this point Little Yaeger Canyon widens and becomes flatter.
+Another bend in the canyon at 6500 feet brings a short rocky stretch.
+Bypass it on the north.
+Beyond this point, Little Yaeger Canyon widens and becomes flatter.
 Ponderosa pines fill the canyon bottom in this pleasant area, perfect for a break.

-At the 6600 foot contour, Little Yaeger Canyon forks.
-The right fork is choked with thorny locust brush.
-The left fork parallels the Yaeger Cabin Trail #111.
+Little Yaeger Canyon comes to a fork at the 6600-foot contour.
+Thorny locust brush chokes the right, and the left parallels the Yaeger Cabin Trail #111.
 The quickest option to exit Little Yaeger Canyon is to make a 200 foot climb up the broad, gentle, open ridge between the two forks to the Yaeger Cabin Trail #111.
-A left turn on the Yaeger Cabin Trail will take you back to Highway 89A via the Yaeger Canyon Trail #28, while a right turn will take you back via the Little Yaeger Trail #533.
-Reversing your route back down Little Yaeger Canyon is the most difficult option. - Aug 07 2012 Preston the yeti
+A left turn on the Yaeger Cabin Trail will take you back to Highway 89A via the Yaeger Canyon Trail #28, while a right will take you back via the Little Yaeger Trail #533.
+Reversing your route back down Little Yaeger Canyon is the most challenging option.